phosfuldev/phos_website/resources.md

 ShiShi Rose: [Instagram](https://www.instagram.com/shishi.rose)
 Rise: [Instagram](https://www.instagram.com/riotous_roots)

+The shame-free guide to no longer giving a shit about COVID-19: [Instagram post (1 of 3)](https://www.instagram.com/p/Cvqt8g-sb6W/) | [Website/PDF download](https://www.whatexactlyisupchuck.com/shame-free-covid-19-2024)

 There are so much more than what's in this list, reach out if you are looking for anything specific.
-These pages' linktree are also great resources.
+These pages' linktree and story highlights are also great resources.

 #### Direct Action groups (in so called aus) & related